History lives on

 Brophy’s analyses extend beyond these themes to contextual preoccupations, skewering the familiar tropes of Australian history.
 From White Australia Policy exclusion of Asian ‘superior qualities’, or Stolen Generation hostages of civil terror; to silenced minorities forcibly assimilated in marriage equality.
 The Priscilla instance of ‘homo’ sexual, which Foucault dates to 1870 in his History of Sexuality, is the inequality differential for a hetero binary opposition between fraternity and sorority.
 This male hegemony was not contested in Priscilla the road-movie, oriented, as it is, toward the typecast male-hunting pack, brawling larrikin one-upmanship.
 The result conforms to pervasive Aussie masculine stereotypes already soaking local cinema mise-en-scenes.
 This saturation totted to up to the ‘absolutist’ national syndrome –and there’s the rub!

-Early reviewers lavishly applied the descriptor of ‘rhetorical’ excess to the textuality of Brophy – now married to long-time coeval and ‘explosive’ Australian artist, Maria Kozic.
+Early reviewers lavishly applied the descriptor of ‘rhetorical’ excess to the textuality of Brophy – long-time collaborator of the coeval and ‘explosive’ Australian artist, Maria Kozic.
 Correspondingly, her ‘desire’ was seen as ‘without equivalency, translation or balance in discourse’ by her own early reviewers.
 The collaboration between the pair, punctuated by curations, installations and exhibitions, is a riot of arts, music, video, film, and audio-visual design.
 Whether playing-off polarised Robert Hughes’ cosmopolitan Shock of the New model with Bernard Smith’s Antipodes Manifesto schools, their cut-up method compares to Aboriginal Western Desert Art, that feminist Elizabeth Grosz described as Modernism ‘shock tactics’.

 Like poetic hacks reformulating in literary prose, or digital hackers reconstructing in recombinant supermedia, this cross-cutting approach generates unfamiliar, if uncannily reminiscent ‘cartographies’.
 Brophy’s manoeuvres into the topologies of sexual difference project his criticism into the realm of society-of-spectacle expressionism.
 Even Priscilla’s most blasé reviewer, Keith Gallasch. recommends re-readings.
 Passages on popular music –Gloria Gaynor, Sister Sledge, David Bowie, Aboriginal assimilation or ‘Abbastralia’ – are among the most reliable soundtrack interpretations of the ‘cinesonic’ (Brophy’s neologism), since the 1970s ‘Dolby’ revolution.